98% Success Rate

-Our trail moves forward alongside the Dudh Koshi River.
-During the trek we cross several suspension bridges and pass several villages, monasteries and chortens.
-We can enjoy a good view of Mt.
-Thamserku from Benkar village.
-Our trekking permits will be checked at Monjo as we enter the Sagarmatha National Park.
-A descent and a gradual walk brings us to Jorsale, the last village until Namche Bazaar.
+Today, we move ahead on a trail alongside the Dudh Koshi River crossing several suspension bridges and small villages, monasteries, and chortens.
+From Benkar Village, we get to enjoy stunning views of Mt.
+Thamserku.
+As we enter the Sagarmatha National Park, we will have our trekking permits checked at Monjo.
+A descent, gradual walk brings us to Jorsale, the last village before Namche Bazaar.
 The walk is enjoyable through a river bed and we reach the Hillary Suspension Bridge.
 As we climb up towards Namche Bazaar, the magnificent sights of Kwangde Peak, Kusum peak, Kangaru peak, Mt.
 Everest, Lhotse, Tawache, and many other fabulous mountains greet us.
 Overnight in Namche Bazaar.

-We ascend on a hill and enjoy views of the Dudh Koshi valley and Kangtega, Thamserku and Cho-Oyu mountains.
-Beyond the ridge the valley widens as the trail passes through a Chorten and reaches Phangga.
-We descend to the river bank before climbing up to the terminal moraine of the Ngozamba Glacier on a steep trail.
+Today, we leave the foothills and ascend on a hill gradually entering the desolate tundra of the high mountains, enjoying views of the Dudh Koshi valley and Mt.
+Kangtega, Mt.
+Thamserku and Mt.
+Cho-Oyu.
+Beyond the ridge, the valley widens as the trail passes through a Chorten and we reach Phangga.
+We descend to the river bank before climbing up to the terminal moraine of the Ngozumpa Glacier on a steep trail.
 We pass through Longpongo, Raboche Tsho and Dudh Pokhari before reaching Gokyo.
 On the trail next to the first lake, we see what is believed to be the footprints of a Lama (Buddhist priest).
 We explore Dudh Pokhari before calling it a night.
 Overnight in Gokyo.

-We spend another day in Gokyo to acclimatize to the high altitude.
+We will spend another day in Gokyo to acclimatize to the high altitude.
 If the weather is good, we climb Gokyo Ri today.
-From the top of Gokyo Ri we admire the Himalayan vista and the tranquil Gokyo lakes.
-We also hike to the fourth and the fifth Gokyo lakes.
+From the top of Gokyo Ri, we get to admire the Himalayan vistas and the tranquil Gokyo lakes.
+We also hike to the fourth and fifth Gokyo lakes.
 The 4th lake is only about 3km north of Gokyo.
 It is marked by high cliffs and Himalayan peaks rising above it.
-We continue to walking a little further and reach the 5th lake.
+We continue to walk a little further and reach the 5th lake.
 A climb up a nearby hill will guarantee us remarkable views of Cho-Oyu, Gyachung Kang, Everest, Lhotse, Nuptse, and Makulu.
 We can see a lot more from here – the spot is called Scoundrel’s Viewpoint.
-From the northern part of the 5th lake we see the Cho Oyu base camp and Ngazumpa Glacier which is the biggest glacier the world.
+From the northern part of the 5th lake we see the Cho Oyu base camp and Ngozumpa Glacier, which is the biggest glacier the world.
 We walk back to Gokyo to spend the night.
+Overnight in Gokyo.

-We descend on a trail along the Dudh Koshi River and pass the first Gokyo lakes.
-On the way we also enjoy views of the Cholatse and Taboche peaks.
+We descend on a trail along the Dudh Koshi River passing the first few Gokyo lakes.
+On the way, we get to enjoy views of the Cholatse and Taboche peaks.
 Our trail descends before climbing a hill.
 After reaching the chorten at the edge, we see great views of Thamserku, Cho Oyu, and Kangtega mountains.
 We walk past Machhermo, Luza and Lhafarma villages before reaching Dole.
 Overnight in Dole.

-We descend on a steep trail to Phortse Thanga admiring rhododendrons, wildflowers and waterfalls.
-We also come across mountain goats, musk deer, pheasants, etc. From Mong, we can admire a good view of Khumbila peak.
-On our way to Namche the view of Taboche, Ama Dablam, Thamserku and Kangtega mountains are ours to admire.
+We descend on a steep trail to Phortse Tenga admiring rhododendrons, wildflowers, and waterfalls.
+We also come across mountain goats, musk deer, pheasants, etc. From Mong La Pass, we can admire a good view of the Khumbila peak.
+On our way to Namche the view of Taboche, Ama Dablam, Thamserku and Kangtega mountains are exceptionally stunning.
 After walking for a while, we reach an intersection where the trail from Sanasa meets our trail.
 We walk on a trail that clings to a forested slope beyond Kyangjuma, winding through several bends.
 After reaching Namche army camp hill, we look back to see Lhotse, the tip of Everest and Tengboche for one last time.
 About a kilometer from here is Namche Bazaar.
 Overnight in Namche Bazaar.

 We descend on a rocky trail and cross several suspension bridges before walking on a leveled trail.
 The air is warmer as we walk on the same trail to reach Lukla.
 Our trek in the mountain ends after we reach Lukla.
 We spend our time reminiscing about our time spent in the mountain.
 Overnight in Lukla.